blackjetrock/experimental-computer-for-schools/README.md

 This is a simulation of the machine.
 It can run code written for the original machine.

+<h2>Update Nov 2025</h2>h2>
+More information about the School's Computer has been found.
+This is a large collection of documents, programs for the machine, and information about the machine.
+One item that is of particular interest is the original extracode for the machine.
+In fact, there are about four different extracodes for the machine.
+There is also a draft of a 'Second Course on the School's COmoputer', which provides more detailed information abou thow the machine works.
+This information has been kept (for over 50 years) by one of the pupils that used the machine when it was trialled.
+Thanks to him, the original extracode can be used by the replica.

 <h1>USB</h1>
 USB can be used to interact with the simulator.
 It just requires a Pico.
 You can run a simulator with just a Pico, the PCB isn't necessary.
 If you have a Pico W then you can access over WiFi as well.
 A command line interface (CLI) is available on the USB connection, this requires a terminal emulator program such as minicom.
 Using the interface you can: